Today's Articles

 This electric self-feeding device was eventually donated to France.
 In 1951, she patented a simpler device called a "portable receptacle support, " allowing people to feed themselves.
 It used a brace around the neck to support a bowl, cup, or dish.
 Blount also appeared on the Philadelphia television show “The Big Idea” in 1953, Becoming the first Black and the first woman to be given such recognition.

-While her inventions could revolutionize many people's lives, getting them patented and marketed for patients was not easy in the United States.
-Frustrated by the lack of interest by the American Veteran’s Administration, Blount signed the rights to her other inventions over to the French government with the statement that she had proven "that a Black woman can invent something for the benefit of humankind.”
+While her inventions could revolutionize many people's lives, getting them patented and marketed for patients was difficult in the United States.
+Frustrated by the lack of interest by the American Veteran’s Administration, Blount signed the rights to her other inventions over to the French government, stating that she had proven "that a Black woman can invent something for the benefit of humankind.”

 Around this time, she became a close friend of Theodore M. Edison, the son of Thomas Alva Edison, who invented the electric light.
 She cared for Mrs. Edison’s mother in East Orange, N.J.
 Blount, and Theodore Edison held many in-depth scientific and other midnight conversations.
-The two shared the development of ideas for his company as well.
+The two also shared the development of ideas for his company.

 Blount is also the inventor of the disposable cardboard emesis basin.
 She designed this from old newspapers, cake flour, and water, shaping it and baking it in her oven.
 Again, the American Veteran's Administration Hospital wasn’t willing to use her invention, which was never patented in America.
 These (now slightly modified in design) basins are currently used throughout Belgium.
 American hospitals still use the old standard kidney-shaped basins of 1913.